Abhi73017/Corona_Virus_Desktop_Notification/README.md

 Copy the repository into your computer and open the project in any IDE... then run the main.py file (install the dependencies first if not installed)

+# Attention
+There should be an active Internet connection in
+Your computer/laptop while ruuning the main.py file.

 # Screenshot
 Check in repository.. screenshots has been uploaded.